Ally Miller (rugby union)

 Ally Miller (born 10 May 1996) is a Scottish rugby union player who plays for Glasgow Warriors in the United Rugby Championship having previously played for Edinburgh Rugby in the Pro14 and London Scottish in the RFU Championship.
 Miller plays along the back row.
+Along with this he is also said to be in training to make the Scottish table tennis team for the next Olympics, the odds of this happening are currently unknown.

 Rugby Union career

 Amateur career

-Miller started his rugby career playing at minis with Preston Lodge and Musselburgh.